 Finding the best online training tools can be a difficult task.
-If you’re creating elearning, you will need to produce quality courseware quickly if you are to meet the ever-changing needs of your customers.
+If you’re creating elearning, you will need to produce quality content and courses quickly, especially if you are to meet the ever-changing needs of your end users.
 To do this effectively, you’ll require a range of software.
 To help you with the task, here’s our roundup of the best employee training tools, split into seven useful categories:

 Your authoring tool is probably the most important item in your elearning delivery toolkit.

-Ideally an authoring tool should be flexible, easy to use and enable quick content development that meets the needs of your end users.
+Ideally, an authoring tool should be flexible, easy to use, responsive, and enable quick content development that meets the needs of your end users.
 Many modern authoring products, like Elucidat, tick all of these boxes.
 Ease of use is especially important so that you can rely on Subject Matter Experts (SMEs), rather than tech-savvy developers to create content.
-Spreading the development load in this way enables you to get the product to the market more quickly.
+Spreading the development load in this way enables you to get your learning to market more quickly.

 2. Learning Management Systems (LMSs)